And98Cap/An-Agent-based-High-Order-Naming-Model/README.md

 ## Purpose

-  The purpose of this project is to correctly classify a set of images showing five different types of fruits using a CNN approach with various pre-trained models (VGG16, InceptionV3, EfficientNetB0)
+The purpose of this project is to replicate the results obtained in the network models of both Minimal Naming Game and its extented High-order version to the agent-based model approach
 ---

 ## Contents